 At last… the concluding part of A Mavuthela Christmas is offered to Electric Jive readers all across the globe.
 In this mix of festive mbaqanga treats, we take a look at the astonishing talents of the male and female vocal groups that graced the Gallo studios during the Mavuthela era.

 Sumptuous guitar work and traditional male vocals grace the tune of “Manyane Jive Part One”, a 1976 recording by the studio band Pops and Sons.
-The tune was written by the then-husband and wife team of Rupert Bopape and Irene Mawela, although Mawela does not appear in this song.
+The tune was written by the then-husband and wife team of Rupert Bopape and Irene Mawela, although the accomplished vocalist Mawela does not appear in this song.
 She does, however, lend her beautiful vocals to The Zebras’ “Selemo Sekene”, perhaps one of her most marvellous songs.
 The Zebras was another studio band that twisted the then-popular arrangement of female singers fronted by one male around on its head – in a unique and somewhat ironic throwback to the style that the female-led mbaqanga had replaced, The Zebras featured a selection of Mavuthela male singers who were fronted by one female (Irene).
 Sometimes, though, they managed to creep into the studio without Irene to record some fine classics, such as “Retsoa Daveyton”.

 The mid-1970s gear shift towards male mbaqanga was not unusual – the female-led mbaqanga had dominated the country since at least the late 1950s, when the formula was arguably set by Miriam Makeba and The Skylarks.
 Rupert Bopape, who was then at EMI, sought to replicate that formula en masse for two reasons.
 Number one, The Skylarks sounded great; and number two, it might be more fun to turn the then-popular combination of four or five men with a single female lead right round on its head.
 Under his keen producing eye, some of the most popular groups were built up.
 Having had successes with the Dark City Sisters and the Killingstone Stars, his move to Gallo in 1964 saw him build up even bigger successes with the Mahotella Queens, the Mthunzini Girls and Izintombi Zomoya.
 But by 1974, the only successful female mbaqanga groups were the aforementioned bands and others that had been in existence for some years by then.
 Almost all the new female groups of the mid-1970s found little success.
 The biggest mbaqanga group of that decade was, unsurprisingly, a completely male line-up (perhaps the male equivalent of the Mahotella Queens) called Abafana Baseqhudeni.
 Abafana was not just comprised of male singers who blended well – all five of them were groaners who had built up their careers singing with female groups.
 Robert ‘Umfana Wembazo’ Mkhize was the leader of the group, and continued to make his own solo recordings while heading up Abafana.
 The group was extremely popular and productive until the rise of the disco-soul sound in the late 1970s and early 1980s.

-…and that, EJ readers, is all from me.
+…and that, EJ readers, is all from me for now.
 It’s been a huge pleasure to regularly serve you with long forgotten rare and exciting gems, and to give people a real insight into who these musicians were and why their stories are still relevant and important today.
 Whatever the future holds for the blog, I’m glad to have combined in-depth context with some of the most beautiful and important music ever recorded – and I sincerely hope that all of you have appreciated and enjoyed it as much as I have.
 There are more exceptional treats to come over the next couple of weeks, so please do stay tuned to Electric Jive.

 Merry Christmas!